ZippCodder/inkpad-editor/README.md

 # Inkpad Editor

-A fun and easy going art program build with the HTML Canvas API, Good for doodling and whipping-up quick personal art peices and designs.
+A fun and easy going art program, good for doodling and whipping-up quick personal art peices and designs.

 ## Features
 - Mobile and desktop support